 Weekly Assignments (50% of your grade)

-Each chapter in America has a corresponding quiz in Blackboard.
-Complete each quiz as you finish the readings.
-Each week's primary sources also has a short writing assignment.
+Each chapter in America has a corresponding assignment in Blackboard and a chapter quiz.
+Complete each assignment as you finish the readings.
 No assignment will count after its due date.

 Important Dates and Deadlines